DomonkosCs/MGM-Python-2024/readme.md

 3. Data Projection:
     The function `project_to_map_frame` projects the polar scan data to the global map frame using the robot's pose.

+## Installation

+1. Create a virtual environment (shown in the [presentation](bme_python_basics_2024.pdf))
+2. Source it in you terminal with `source .venv/bin/activate`
+3. Install dependencies via `pip3 install -r requirements.txt`

+---
-Created and captured by Domonkos Csuzdi, BME KJIT, <domonkos.csuzdi@edu.bme.hu>, 2024
+Created and captured by Domonkos Csuzdi, BME KJIT, <domonkos.csuzdi@edu.bme.hu>, 2024.
 Educational purposes only.